cyclopex/Performia/README.md

 - **Discussions**: Per domande e supporto
 - **Email**: [cyclopex@gmail.com](mailto:cyclopex@gmail.com)

+🏆 Performia - Sports Performance Platform
+Performia is a complete ecosystem for managing and optimizing sports performance, designed for athletes, coaches, and industry professionals.

+📁 Included Projects
+🏃‍♂️ Performia - Sports Management Platform
+Performia is the main application providing:

+Complete dashboard for performance monitoring

+Training and workout program management

+Connection system between athletes and coaches

+Anthropometric data and progress tracking

+Integrated chat for communication

+Competition and results management

+Technologies: Next.js 14, React 18, TypeScript, Tailwind CSS, Prisma ORM

+🔧 [Other Projects in Development]
+Performia Analytics – Advanced analytics and machine learning

+Performia Mobile – Native mobile app

+Performia API – Public APIs for third-party developers

+🚀 Quick Start
+To get started with Performia:

+bash
+Copia
+Modifica
+npm install
+cp env.example .env.local
+# Configure environment variables
+npm run dev
+To contribute to the project:

+Fork the repository

+Create a branch for your feature

+Develop and test

+Open a Pull Request

+🎯 Vision
+Performia aims to become the go-to platform for:

+Athletes: Performance optimization and progress tracking

+Coaches: Team and training program management

+Professionals: Data analysis and sports consulting

+Organizations: Event and competition management

+📊 Roadmap
+Phase 1: Core platform (Performia) ✅

+Phase 2: Advanced analytics and ML

+Phase 3: Native mobile app

+Phase 4: Public APIs and integrations

+Phase 5: Enterprise platform

+🤝 Contribute
+We’re always open to contributions!
+Check the specific README for each project to learn how to get involved.

+📞 Contacts
+GitHub Issues: For bugs and feature requests

+Discussions: For questions and support

+Email: cyclopex@gmail.com

+Performia – Take your sports performance to the next level! 🚀

 ---

 **Performia** - Eleva le tue performance sportive al livello successivo! 🚀